Weekly Spanish practice - how to organize your time

 A good podcast for the car.
 You'll learn some expressions and concepts on different topics, conversational situations, popular grammar points like "por and para" and cultural aspects, it's not overwhelming and it's perfect for beginners.

-It takes the structure of a radio show, and you follow a story in different episodes, which can make it extra motivating and exciting.
+It takes the structure of a radio show, and you follow a story in different episodes, which can make it extra motivating and exciting, although you will have to pay to access certain sections.

 Español automático podcast